 Preheat the oven to 180 °C (or 160 °C fan assisted, like mine), grease and line a loaf tin with parchment paper.

-In a large bowl, combine the flour, ground almond, baking powder and salt and mix well.
+In a large bowl, combine the dry ingredients and mix well.

-Pour the batter into the the loaf tin and sprinkle the sliced almonds over the top
+Pour the batter into your loaf tin and sprinkle the sliced almonds over the top

-Bake for around 50-60 minutes, at this point the top should crack and you can test whether the center is cooked by inserting a toothpick (it should come out clean).
+Bake for around 50 minutes, at this point the top should crack a little and you can test whether the center is cooked by inserting a toothpick (it should come out clean).

 Remove the cake from the oven and allow to cool in the pan.

 Once cooled, carefully lift the cake onto a plate and decorate as desired!
-I love making almond icing using icing sugar, almond extract and a little water (adjust the runniness by adding more or less water) and sprinkling any left over chopped glace cherries on top.
+I drizzle mine with the almond icing and sprinkling any left over chopped glace cherries and almonds on top.

 Store in a sealed container for one week (this cake is really moist so may even last a little longer)